 Pennsylvania State University, Bachelor of Arts

 Theresa M. DiGuglielmo, Esq., is Counsel to the firm's Healthcare Department, focusing primarily on regulatory and transactional matters.
 She received her Juris Doctor degree from Seton Hall University School of Law, where she concentrated her studies in Healthcare Law, was a Member of the Appellate Advocacy Moot Court Board and received recognition as Best Oralist in Appellate Advocacy.
 Following law school, Theresa served as Law Clerk to The Honorable George W. Parsons, Jr. in the Superior Court, Bergen County.
 During her Clerkship, she performed complex legal and scientific research and co-authored multiple judicial opinions in connection with a lengthy capital murder trial wherein the validity of DNA evidence was challenged -- an experience she credits as sharpening her ability to research and understand the non-legal issues behind important legal questions.
-As a healthcare attorney, Theresa has enjoyed a varied practice and developed special areas of interest in medical supergroups, analyzing business arrangements under Federal and State regulations, and advising clients regarding employment matters.
+As a healthcare attorney, Theresa has enjoyed a varied practice and developed special areas of interest in Board of Medical Examiners matters, analyzing business arrangements under Federal and State regulations, and advising clients regarding employment matters.
 Her presentations have included serving as a panelist on the topic of the State-Action Exemption to Federal Antitrust Law at a NJSBA Health & Hospital Law Symposium.
 In recent years, Theresa added arbitration and mediation experience to her résumé, which reflects her commitment to creative and cooperative legal problem-solving.

 Seton Hall University School of Law, Juris Doctor